Your connection is slow when you have fiber? Here's how to fix it

 Except that thick walls for example or metal structures as we have just seen before can come to spoil the party and in this case, the range at which the Wifi will be effective will be much less.

-Therefore, what we advise you is to place your Wifi box in a central position in your home.
+Therefore, what we advise you to do is to place your Wifi box in a central position in your home.
 This way, you should be able to enjoy good network quality no matter where you are.

 Conclusion